-1 Program of a single party
+1 Programme of a single party

-As a rule, each party issues one program for each election.
+As a rule, each party issues one programme for each election

-2 Program of two or more parties
+2 Programme of two or more parties

-In a number of countries, parties compete as programmatic coalitions by issuing joint programs.
-In these cases, the joint program was assigned to each of the party of the programmatic coalition.
+In a number of countries, parties compete as programmatic coalitions by issuing joint programmes.
+In these cases, the joint programme were assigned to every party in the programmatic coalition.